 A minimum stop time of 15 minutes will apply where a stop is the only one in a village.

 Extra time will be allocated at sheltered housing stops for delivery to housebound readers.
 This will be calculated based on the needs of those users.

 There will be no mobile stops within 1.5 miles of a static library.

 Mobile stops will not normally be within 0.5 miles of each other – (this equates to about 10 minutes walk).

 These criteria exclude sheltered and neighbourhood stops in deprived communities.

-Exceptions will be made where there are distinct communities where natural barriers exist (busy roads, steep hills etc), where there is limited pedestrian access and in areas identified as having low scores in the index of Multiple Deprivation.
+Exceptions will be made where there are distinct communities where natural barriers exist (such as busy roads or steep hills), where there is limited pedestrian access and in areas identified as having low scores in the index of multiple deprivations.